The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

 Greater Risk of Physical and Psychological Effects

 Alongside the more intense and longer-lasting high, super meth causes more severe physical and mental effects.
 These effects include increased blood pressure and respiratory rate, elevated body temperature, and the potential for heart attacks or strokes, to name a few.
-But unlike past iterations of meth, super meth’s reduced concentration of l-methamphetamine eliminates the early physical warning signs of overdose, including elevated heart rate.
-The result is that overdose rates are increasing across the country.

 Both the physical and mental side effects of super meth can be long-lasting, sometimes even irreparable.
 Users not only experience organ stress and potential failure, but they may also find themselves in the midst of paranoid episodes, psychosis, hallucinations (frequent reports of the feeling of bugs crawling under the skin), and memory loss.